Date

 Think of your roof like any other major asset; it needs regular check-ups to perform its best.
 We recommend scheduling professional inspections at least twice a year, ideally in the spring and fall, to catch small issues before they become big problems.
 During an inspection, a professional will look for signs of wear, clogged drains, and damage from weather or foot traffic.
 Regular assessments by skilled contractors help ensure your flat roof remains in optimal condition year-round.
 Keeping the surface clear of leaves, branches, and other debris also prevents moisture from getting trapped, which can degrade roofing materials over time.

-Create a Preventive Maintenance Plan
+Develop a Proactive Maintenance Plan

 A preventive maintenance plan takes regular inspections a step further by creating a formal schedule for upkeep.
 When you implement a preventative maintenance program with a professional roofing contractor, you’re moving from a reactive to a proactive strategy.
 Instead of waiting for a leak to appear, your contractor can perform routine tasks like resealing seams, checking flashing around vents and HVAC units, and repairing minor punctures.
 This approach not only saves you money on emergency repairs but also helps you budget for future roofing expenses more accurately, giving you peace of mind.

-Maintain Your Drainage System
+Keep Your Drainage System Clear and Functional

 Proper drainage is absolutely critical for a flat roof.
 Because they don’t have a steep slope, flat roofs are more susceptible to ponding water, which can lead to leaks, material degradation, and even structural damage if left unaddressed.
 By maintaining roof drains effectively, you extend the life of your flat roof and minimize the risk of water damage.
 Make sure that all drains, scuppers, and gutters are clear of debris so water can flow freely off the roof.
 This simple step is one of the most effective ways to prevent costly water-related issues down the road.